MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 If you disable it, the SDK will stop updating the Google registration identifier used to push but the existing one will continue working.

-As a result, disabling will not stop push notifications from being received.
+As a result, disabling will not stop pushing notifications from being received.

 ```java
 Push.setEnabled(false);